Return to action part of Bettendorf tennis tourney

-In speaking with several entries for next weekend’s Bettendorf Open tennis tournament, Jim Scott continues to hear one word frequently.
+In speaking with several entries for this weekend’s Bettendorf Open tennis tournament, Jim Scott continues to hear one word frequently.

-"Anxious," said Scott, the director of racquet sports for the Quad City Tennis Club who is helping the Bi-State Tennis Association put together a tournament that marks a return to competition for many junior tennis players throughout the region.
+“Anxious,’’ said Scott, the director of racquet sports for the Quad City Tennis Club who is helping the Bi-State Tennis Association put together a tournament that marks a return to competition for many junior tennis players throughout the region following a number of cancelations caused by the COVID-19 pandemic.

 The tournament moved to those dates after the Baird Iowa Open in Cedar Rapids canceled its event for 2020.